What is outpatient surgery?

 How soon after surgery do patients go home?

-What are the responsibilities of the ambulatory patient upon returning home?
+What are the responsibilities of the ambulatory patient when back home?